 - If you are not enrolled in a degree program, the transcript will be evaluated for prerequisite courses (typically mathematics and/or English) and waivers.
 Submit a Transfer Credit Evaluation Request to have transcripts evaluated under a degree program.

 Step 5: Complete Transfer Credit Evaluations

-- Previous courses must be comparable to MCC courses.
+- Previous courses comparable to MCC courses.

 - Specialized courses may require extended evaluation.